ucsc/site-campus-climate/campus-impacts/graduate-student-strikers.md

 <details>
 <summary>If a graduate student turns in grades will the warning letter be removed from their records?</summary>
-<p>No. The letters they received are a result of not submitting grades by the Feb 2 deadline.
-The dismissal is based on the refusal to submit grades from February 2.</p>
+<p>No. The letters they received are a result of not submitting grades by the February 2 deadline.
+The dismissal is based on the continued refusal to submit grades from February 2 on.</p>
 </details>

 <details>